Financial Hardship Q&A's

 How is financial hardship information used by lenders?

-For example, they’re not allowed to use financial hardship information as the sole basis for closing a credit card account or reducing its limit.
+There are limits on what a lender can do with the financial hardship information, and those limits are intended to protect consumers.
+For example, a lender is not allowed to use financial hardship information as the sole basis for closing a credit card account or reducing its limit.

 Credit reporting bodies are also not allowed to use hardship arrangement information when they calculate your credit score.